PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 I heavily recommend a blog.
 You can host a blog for free like this one on GitPages.
 It doesn't have to be fancy, but it does have to look professional and have a decent format.
 On the blog upload walkthroughs of challenges you have solved, upload tutorials on different basic techniques, upload things that you got stuck on and solved for the next beginner.

-It doesn't matter abour traffic you get or anything, it's just something the employer can look at to see what you know, how you write, how well you can explain the concepts and how well you know it.
+It doesn't matter about traffic you get or anything, it's just something the employer can look at to see what you know, how you write, how well you can explain the concepts and how well you know it.

 I would also recommend working a lot on your CV, as that will be the first thing employers see.
 You want to show them that you have passion for it and that you have done all this in your free time.
 They will appreciate that if they are technical.
 This combined with a blog to show off skills and you should be in a good place.
 I don't want to go into a lot of depth on CVs as I am certainly not a pro on it, but I would recommend putting the things you really want them to focus on (such as home labs and things you have done in free time) at the top of the CV.
 All the other stuff that is irrelevant should either not be there or at the bottom.